bazilinskyy/coupled-sim/README.md

 ```

 Now that the required functions are created.
 We need to add the reader to the client and determine when the host sends the message.
-In the client, simply set up the message handler and define the callback function for the game ending message.
+In the client, simply set up the message handler and define the callback function for the game-ending message.
 ```
 // Message handler
 _msgDispatcher.AddStaticHandler((int)MsgId.S_EndGame, OnEndMessage);